mgaray99/final_team02/doc/DESIGN.md

 Our final version of the project was much like we had planned originally with the only significant differences being additional features implemented.
 The features which made the final version of our project significantly different from the original plan are giving the user the ability to set the keys to control characters in each version of the game and letting the user apply different textures to game.
+Also, the final API was much more fleshed out than what we had planned, since we underestimated how much interfacing would be necessary for the size of the project.

 # describe, in detail, how to add new features to your project, especially ones you were not able to complete by the deadline